utopia-foss/dantro/doc/plotting/creators/psp.rst

 Plots from Multiverse Data
 --------------------------
-To create plots that use data from *more than one* universe — henceforth called *multiverse data* — use the :py:class:`~dantro.plot_creators.pcr_psp.MultiversePlotCreator`.
+To create plots that use data from *more than one* universe — henceforth called *multiverse data* — use the :py:class:`~dantro.plot.creators.psp.MultiversePlotCreator`.
 This creator makes it possible to select and combine the data from all selected individual universes and provides the result of the combination to the plot function.

 This requires the handling of multidimensional data and depends on the dimensionality of the chosen parameter space.